gjackshow/dfs_selections/README.md

 My ML algorithm carefully analyzes the pool of available players and strategically assembles thousands of high-performing rosters while adhering to the salary cap.

-You can also influence the algorithm's choices by picking players you know in your gut are going to go off!
+You can choose to influence the algorithm's automated choices by prioritizing certain players or "stacking" certain players, e.g. QB and WR from the same team.
+Or just select a few players you know in your gut are going to go off and let the algorithm take care of the rest!

 The "Classic" format, which is commonly used in NFL DFS contests, includes the following positions: